troia-studio/b-land-the-rocket/README.md

 # Land the Rocket

-We created this game with the Group A, isnpired by the mobile game Mars.
+We created this game with the Group B, isnpired by the mobile game Mars.